 Alex joined Watsi on October 16th, 2015.
-Five years ago, Alex joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Six years ago, Alex joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
 Alex's most recent donation supported Noel, a happy toddler from Tanzania, to fund burn surgery.

 Alex has funded healthcare for 48 patients in 12 countries.